GetResponse/DevZone/Callback/README.md

 The GetResponse Callback interface is created and maintained by the *GetResponse DevZone Team*.

-If you run into an error or you have difficulties with using the DC please contact us using [this form](http://www.getresponse.com/feedback.html?devzone=yes) and we will provide all the support we can to solve your problems.
+If you run into an error or you have difficulties with using Callbacks please contact us using [this form](http://www.getresponse.com/feedback.html?devzone=yes) and we will provide all the support we can to solve your problems.

 ##CALLS